filipkastovsky/filipkastovsky.github.io/src/content/blog/usememo-considered-harmful.md

 ## How to spot optimize

-Another secret weapon is now, when all of our references are stable, we gain the superpower of **spot optimization** for free!
+A secret weapon that we now get for free, when all of our references are stable, is the superpower of **spot optimization**!
 We can now use `React.memo` on expensive components fearlessly, the equality checks for props will now always work as intended and we can be sure that the component will only rerender when it needs to.

-This takes a major burden off of our shoulders and allows us to focus on the problem at hand instead of worrying about the guesswork involved in when do objects change their references and when.
+This takes a major burden off of our shoulders and allows us to focus on the problem at hand instead of worrying about the guesswork involved in when do objects change their references ([`why-did-you-render`](https://github.com/welldone-software/why-did-you-render) is a great tool which helps in diagnosing these issues, that you should definitely consider using!).
 All that without hacking away at the `arePropsEqual` parameter of `React.memo`!

 > A common approach to **spot optimization** is to first wrap an component in `React.memo` and then try to track down and memoize component's dependencies one by one.
-For each dependency then we have to recursively do the same thing over and over again, until we memoize the entire dependency tree.
+For each dependency, we then have to recursively do the same thing over and over again, until we memoize the entire dependency tree.

 For larger apps this is simply never an option and even when done correctly, when new dependencies are introduced, the entire process has to be repeated again.
-This leads to a lot of performance regressions which are notoriously hard to track down and test effectively.
+This leads to a lot of performance regressions which are notoriously hard to track down effectively.

 A much better idea is to set up your project in such a way that these dependency trees are already stabilized and always ready to be memoized.
 You can also go the extra mile to add `React.memo` to most of your components by default, making even top level updates extremely performant at the cost of a bit of boilerplate.